SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  13. (1)[Unconfirmed] Bug Submission Through Game ->
 Just a simple tool added to game menu that allows players to submit bugs, exploits and other issues they find.

+ 14. (1)[Unconfirmed] NPcs during raids (rackets) will stand still for a few seconds -> This allows players to clear racket floors before the npcs even have a chance to react.
+This dosent happen to all rackets and floors, but is still a big problem.

 - *Triad and NPCS:*